- GRADUATE STUDIES

 Paul M. Kotila

-Paul M. Kotila is currently Dean of Academic Affairs and professor of biology and environmental science at Franklin Pierce University.
+Paul M. Kotila is a professor of biology and environmental science at Franklin Pierce University.
 He has been a member of the Monadnock Institute's Executive Committee since its inception.
 He is the founder of the environmental science program at Franklin Pierce and served as the Chair of the Natural Sciences Division for six years before assuming his current position.
 He is active in local conservation efforts as a trustee for the Monadnock Conservancy and as chair of the Fitzwilliam, NH, Conservation Commission.
 He is an adjunct faculty member in the Environmental Studies Department of the Antioch New England Graduate School.
 His primary teaching and research interests are in freshwater ecology and water quality problems.